Francis P. Robinson: Career

 Robinson's PhD was in experimental psychology.
 He went to OSU to take responsibility for the How-to-Study program.
 Robinson was aware of the benefits of small classes however such services were expensive.
-As a result, he created a dual program at OSU in which a few selected seniors in the College of education provided remedial counseling assistance for freshman in the course.
+As a result, he created a dual program at OSU in which a few selected seniors in the College of Education provided remedial counseling assistance for freshman in the course.
 This dual program of counseling training and student remedial help was the basis of his paper titles, "Two Quarries with a single stone."

 The How-to-study program at OSU was an outcome of a program developed by the army during WWII.
 Men selected for the Army Specialized Training Program (ASTP) were provided how-to-study training and data was collected on their actual study skills and habits.
 Robinson and colleagues used this data to create several higher-levels skills and strategies in reading, studying, and memory improvement.
 Robinson's SQ3R (survey, question, read, recite, and review) was created as part of the ASTP to help military personnel become better readers.
 Robinson's text, Effective Study (1946) outlined the SQ3R and emphasized higher level study skills.
 Additionally, the How-to-study program, provided assistance in "attacking the other problem areas which may be distracting a student in his university work; namely, vocational planning, social or personal problems, health problems, or lack of interest in school work" (p.
 202).

 In the early 1940s, Robinson extended his efforts in training to graduate students and became limited to graduate students which resulted in a formal practicum course to be established at OSU.
 Thus creating an organized program for supervising counseling –in-training students.
 The development of graduate counselor training, recording supervision sessions, and other developments led Robinson to establish a new graduate program in the psychology department called Personnel Work which was later renamed Counseling Psychology program.

 In 1946, Francis Robinson and Frank Fletcher were two of the founding members of the Division of Counseling and Guidance Psychologist (17) and also help establish the American Personnel and Guidance Association (APGA).
 In 1954, the Journal of Counseling Psychology was established with the help of Robinson and Fletcher.
-From 1954-1955, Robinson served as president of Divisions 17.
+From 1954 to 1955, Robinson served as president of Division 17.